Narsonos/vquery/README.md

 # vquery
-A FastAPI application that allows querying an SQL database with JSON-SQL queries.
+A FastAPI application that allows querying an SQL database with JSON-SQL queries, save and store queries.
-Inputs are validated via an AST tree.
+Inputs are validated via an abstract syntax tree.
+Only selects are supported